zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1000AppDev.md

 - Enter the /opt/oracle/tools/terraform directory and run:

 ```
-terraform init
+chmod +x createATP.sh
+./createATP.sh
 ```

-- Follow the instructions after running **terraform apply** and your database will create with the parameters entered
+- Follow the instructions after running the script above and your database will create with the parameters entered

 ```
-bash-4.2# terraform apply
 var.autonomous_database_cpu_core_count
   Enter a value: 1